Sanja969/AwesomeBooksES6/README.md

 # Awesome books

 > This is an example of a web app for adding books to your own library.
-I as was using just javascript, HTML, and CSS.
+Built with Javascript, HTML, and CSS.

 ## Built With

-- Language: HTML, javascript
+- Language: HTML, Javascript
 - Technologies: CSS, Linter, git,